Muddy Pond (Kingston, Massachusetts)

 Muddy Pond, also known as Lake Providence or Nun's Pond, is a 37 acre pond in Kingston, Massachusetts, located east of Route 80 and south of U.S. Route 44.
 The pond is not open to the public.
-The Sisters of Divine Providence runs Camp Mishannock, a summer camp for girls, at this pond.
+The Sisters of Divine Providence ran Camp Mishannock, a summer camp for girls, at this pond for forty years.
+The campground was purchased by the Native Land Conservancy a nonprofit associated with the Wampanoag tribe.
+It has been redeveloped in the style of a traditional wetu encampment.
 The water quality is impaired due to non-native aquatic plants.